paalss/ranking-app/www/app/README.md

 ## There's no list named 'wishlist'
 This most likely means the app isn't connected to the MySQL server database.

-If you have changed your MySQL username or password to something else than default (username='root', pawword=''), you will have to update the db_connection.php (`Ranking-app/www/app/php/db_connection.php`) file, so it uses your current login credentials.
+If you have changed your MySQL username or password to something else than default (username='root', password=''), you will have to update the db_connection.php (`Ranking-app/www/app/php/db_connection.php`) file, so it uses your current login credentials.